ArturoDent/toggle-comments/README.md

 //const a = 12;  - no space after //
 ```

-That will respected by this extension, but it makes the calculation on where to reset the selection boundaries tricky, as it could change user to user and/or by languageId.
-I personally don't use the pre-existing selection boundaries for anything but signalling the lines to be toggled, so it may not be an issue for you either.
-But let me know if the selection boundaries are not reset to exactly where they were before.
+That will respected by this extension, let me know if the selection boundaries are not reset to exactly where they were before.
 See the second demo above.

 -----------